 • Pre-existing conditions are covered (if eligible)

-There are some disadvantages, though, which bear some detail.
+There are some disadvantages, though, which bear some details.
 We discuss those next.

 Disadvantages Of The NSO Disability Insurance Plan